thought leadership public health genetic testing

 Patrick Short

-Patrick Short is a Cambridge-trained PhD geneticist with experience researching large-scale genome sequencing and rare disorders.
-He is dedicated to driving the world’s transition to precision medicine through Sano, which combines genetic testing, recruitment, and long-term engagement in one platform, accelerating enrollment and simplifying operations for precision medicine studies.
+Patrick Short is a Cambridge-trained PhD geneticist with a background in large-scale genome sequencing and rare disorders.
+He founded Sano to connect genetic testing, participant recruitment, and long-term study engagement within a single research infrastructure.

 Highlights from the webinar